Desarrollo-CeSPI/mo_server_base/README.md

 To add a new user with sudo privileges, you need to create a new data bag item in the users databag.
 Take a look at user.json in sample/data_bags/users/user.json for an example.

-# Important
+## Important

-When fqdn is not set properly because of domai issues, you can set a node attribute / role attribute with:
+When fqdn is not set properly because of domain issues, you can set a node attribute / role attribute with:

 ```
 {